Franco Pérez (footballer, born 1998)

-Franco Farid Pérez (born 4 November 1998) is an Argentine professional footballer who plays as a forward for FC Tucson on loan from Aldosivi.
+Franco Farid Pérez (born 4 November 1998) is an Argentine professional footballer who plays as a forward for Ferro Carril Oeste.

 Career

 Pérez started his career with Aldosivi.
 During the 2018–19 Argentine Primera División campaign, the forward was promoted to the club's senior squad for a fixture with San Lorenzo on 2 December 2018; coming off the substitutes bench with seven minutes remaining and subsequently assisting Aldosivi's second equaliser of a 2–2 draw.

 On 11 February 2022, Pérez signed on loan with USL League One side FC Tucson for their 2022 season.